Forms to be Completed

-Please complete the online forms below as per the following checklist by 20 September 2020.
+Please complete the online forms (accessible) below as per the following checklist by Friday 13 November 2020.

 |Medical Information||Information to be recorded by the sick bay nurses of new students||Compulsory|

 |Internet Acceptable Use Policy||Parents and students new to the College||Compulsory|

 |Terrace Shop appointment||Please book a time for your son's uniform fitting||Compulsory|